-Our first diagnosis was two weeks before a birthday.
-The other was two weeks before Christmas.
 I say this from experience, birthday’s and holidays are hard!
-The noise, the new sites, and wrapping paper every where will likely trigger a meltdown from your child.
+The noise, the new sites, and wrapping paper everywhere will likely trigger a meltdown from your child.

 Make time for you, your spouse, and other kids

-This is one of the most important.
-An autism diagnosis (or two) comes with its fair share of stresses.
-Though you need to focus on helping your child with autism, you also need to keep your other focuses on tract too.
+An autism diagnosis (or three) comes with its fair share of stresses.
+Though you need to focus on helping your child with autism, you also need to keep your other focuses on track too.